Enya: 2008–2017: And Winter Came... and Dark Sky Island

-In 2012, Enya returned to the studio to record her eighth album, Dark Sky Island.
-Its name refers to the island of Sark, which became the first island to be designated a dark-sky preserve, and a series of poems on islands by Roma Ryan.
-Upon its release on 20 November 2015, Dark Sky Island went to number 4 in the UK, Enya's highest charting studio album there since Shepherd Moons went to number 1, and to number 8 in the US.
-A Deluxe Edition features three additional songs.
-Enya completed a promotional tour of the UK, Europe, the US, and Japan.
+Upon the album's streaming release on 20 November 2015, a week before physical release, Dark Sky Island went to number 4 in the UK album charts, Enya's highest charting studio album since Shepherd Moons went to number 1.
+The album went to number 8 in the US.
+A deluxe edition features three additional songs.
+Enya completed a promotional tour of the UK, across Europe, the US, and Japan.
 During her visit to Japan, Enya performed "Orinoco Flow" and "Echoes in Rain" at the Universal Studios Japan Christmas show in Osaka.
-In December 2016, Enya appeared on the Irish television show Christmas Carols from Cork, marking her first Irish television appearance in over seven years.
-She sang "Adeste Fideles", "Oiche Chiúin", and "The Spirit of Christmas Past".
+In Japan, in addition to performances of her music, she made several TV appearances featuring her partaking in Japanese culture, including wearing a kimono, walking through Maruyama Park in Kyoto, and visiting the top floor of the Tokyo Skytree.